deech/fltkhs/README.md

     > ./configure --enable-gl --enable-cairo

-If you didn't install FLTK from source you will need, along with the standard FLTK library, `fltk_gl`, and `fltk_cairo` are also in the library path.
+If you didn't install FLTK from source you will need to ensure that, along with the standard FLTK library, `fltk_gl`, and `fltk_cairo` are also in the library path.
 You will also need the `make`, `autoconf`, and `autoheader` tools to build the Haskell bindings.

 Make sure `c2hs` is also installed with `cabal install c2hs`.